legion0/git-repo-hooks/README.md

 cd to your repository

-run: git clone git@github.com:legion0/gitHookManager.git && cd gitHookManager && ./install.py
+run: git clone git@github.com:legion0/gitHookManager.git && ./gitHookManager/install.py

+delete gitHookManager directory

 To add hooks store them in gitconfig/hooks in the appropriate directory with extension '.hook'.